rehierl/html-outliner-spec/issue-associations-notes.md

 then this step is **bugged** with regards to both cases.

-NOTE - With the current association of sectioning content elements (inwards) and sectioning root elements (outwards), case-1 will is bugged and case-2 turns out to be working as intended.
+NOTE - With the current association of sectioning content elements (inwards) and sectioning root elements (outwards), case-1 is bugged and case-2 turns out to be working as intended.

-NOTE - If [step 4.11.](./outliner-steps.md/#4-11) is intended to not be limited to element nodes only, then a separate step, i.e. this step, is uncalled-for - which means that **this step could be removed**.
+NOTE - If [step 4.11.](./outliner-steps.md/#4-11) is intended to *not* be limited to element nodes only, then a separate step, i.e. this step, is uncalled-for - which means that **this step could and must be removed**.

 NOTE - The DOM `Node` type defines a `Node.parentElement` property which makes it unnecessary to clarify if a non-element node can have a non-element node as